NWalker4483/wheelchair/docs/setup.md

 ### Dependancies

 #### Raspian

 All python dependencies are managed by pipenv.
+You can follow the installation instructions [here](https://pipenv.pypa.io/en/latest/install/).
 Once you've downloaded the git repository onto both the host and wheelchair devices run ```pipenv install``` while inside the repo to install the required modules.
+In order to fix a downstream packaging issue will need to install another dependency ```sudo apt-get install libatlas-base-dev```.
+Also you may need to uninstall and reinstall pyserial it's a normal issue but not one I found a cause for.

 ### Networing
 You'll need to reserve an IP address for the base station you'll be using and for the wheelchair.